 - Have filed a 2019 or 2020 Federal Income tax return; OR

-- Use the IRS Non-Filer Sign-up Tool (see below).
+- Use the IRS Non-Filer Sign-up Tool or visit GetCTC.org (see below).

 You may get some of the payments in advance starting in July.
 You get half of your tax credit in monthly payments from July through December 2021.
 Here is the schedule according to the IRS:

 Need free help filing your taxes?